 Stroke is one of the most common indications for brain imaging.
-Although the diagnosis of acute stroke is mainly clinical, imaging is often required to: rule out a contraindication for thrombolysis; differentiate cerebral infarction from haemorrhage; assess the extent of the stroke/complications; and rule out any other reasons for the acute presentation.
+Although the diagnosis of acute stroke is mainly clinical, imaging is often required to: rule out a contraindication for thrombolysis; differentiate cerebral infarction from haemorrhage; assess the extent of the stroke/complications, and rule out any other reasons for the acute presentation.

-Radiology Image Reporting Simulator - How does it work?
+Radiology Simulator - How does it work?

-The specialised radiologist mentors have carefully prepared a structured reporting template to help you report the MRI cases, formatted in a quiz format while you also view the cases in a web-based PACS-viewer on the right.
+The specialised radiologist mentors have carefully prepared a structured reporting template to help you report the cases, formatted in a quiz format while you also view the cases in a web-based PACS-viewer on the right.

 1. First, you should review the case images.